 Learn to have an amazing birth – Birth Course Promo [In-article]

 How to Incorporate a Gentle Cesarean Into Your Birth plan

 - Mama should request an epidural or spinal block; general anesthesia should be avoided at all costs, barring any emergencies

 - Mamas should request that anesthesiologists do not automatically give her extra drugs to relax, so that she can be fully present for the experience

 - If mama cannot be conscious, father should be allowed to hold baby skin-to-skin immediately after birth, barring any medical complications with baby

-- If mama has EKG or baby monitoring devices, they can be placed in areas that don’t infringe her ability to see, hold or breastfeed baby.
+- Mama can ask for monitoring devices to be placed in unobtrusive areas that don’t infringe her ability to see, hold or breastfeed baby.

 - Mama can watch baby lifted from her belly through a clear drape; if this is makes you squeamish, the drape can be lowered and baby can be lifted above it